0xor0ne/awesome-list/topics/cybersec.md

 - ["A few notes on AWS Nitro Enclaves: Images and attestation"][738]
 - ["A first look at Android 14 forensics"][669]
 - ["A "Gau-Hack" from EuskalHack"][893]
+- ["A Journey From sudo iptables To Local Privilege Escalation"][1009]
 - ["A Practical Guide to PrintNightmare in 2024"][709]
 - ["A Technical Deep Dive: Comparing Anti-Cheat Bypass and EDR Bypass "][714]
 - ["A Trip Down Memory Lane"][715]